arunkumar7950/Coding-Samurai/README.md

 # Calculator App

 ## Overview
 This is a simple Calculator App developed using Flutter.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.(  its inside task1/calculator_app  )

 ## Features
 - Perform basic arithmetic operations